chris-bailey/SpringMVC4-SpringDataJPA-jqueryUI/README.md

 3. Open Eclipse in order to import the project.
 4. File -> Import -> Maven -> **Existing Maven Projects** (Navigate to folder and import)

 5. Right click your project, click Run as -> **Run on server** (Supposing you already have a Tomcat server setup locally)

+6. Navigate to the following URI to access the application:  **http://localhost:8080/springmvc-demo**

 ### Admin privileges ###
 The admin username and password is *admin/admin*.